Phase I applications are due on March 1, 2026. Notifications will be announced by May 30, 2026.

 To apply for a grant from the Northwest Community Bank Foundation applicants must be:

-- A registered 501(c) 3 organization that demonstrates significant local Municipalities will be considered.
+- A registered 501(c)3 organization that demonstrates significant local impact.
+Municipalities will be considered for programs or expenditures outside the realm of municipal responsibilities.

-- An organization whose mission or services align with Northwest Community Bank’s investment focus
+- An organization whose mission or services align with Northwest Community Bank’s areas of focus

-- An organization within Northwest Community Bank Communities*
+- An organization providing services within Northwest Community Bank Communities*

-*While preference is given to organizations primarily serving the aforementioned cities and towns, the Foundation Board will also consider funding for programs which reach a broader, more regional area, as long as that area incorporates services provided to Northwest Community Bank Communities.
+*While preference is given to organizations primarily serving the cities and towns listed, the Foundation Board will also consider funding for programs which reach a broader, more regional area, as long as that area incorporates services provided to Northwest Community Bank Communities.

 The Foundation does not provide financial support to political organizations or candidates, activities for religious purposes, individual endeavors or organizations which are discriminatory in their practices.
 Additionally, it will not fund organizations which utilize a fiscal agent.